rwetzlmayr/rwetzlmayr.github.io/_posts/2005-12-26-wet_slimpattern-integrate-slimstat-with-textpattern.md

 ---
 layout: post
-title: wet_slimpattern: Integrating SlimStat into Textpattern
+title: "wet_slimpattern: Integrating SlimStat into Textpattern"
 ---

 **wet_slimpattern** is a plugin which integrates [Textpattern](https://textpatttern.com "The small content management system that can handle big ideas") with **SlimStat**, an open source web statistics package developed by Stephen Wettone.